chizukeiku/PlantCanopyTemperature/README.md

     <a href="https://colab.research.google.com/github/chizukeiku/MangoYOLOv5/blob/master/MangoDetectionYOLOv5.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a>
   </div>

-This project was used for my undergraduate thesis <a href="https://etd.repository.ugm.ac.id/penelitian/detail/226056">"Performance Analysis of FLIR Thermal Camera in Plant Canopy Temperature Monitoring System and Its Sensitivity to Greenhouse Environment"</a>.
+This project was used in my undergraduate thesis <a href="https://etd.repository.ugm.ac.id/penelitian/detail/226056">"Performance Analysis of FLIR Thermal Camera in Plant Canopy Temperature Monitoring System and Its Sensitivity to Greenhouse Environment"</a>.

 **How to Acquire Plant Canopy Temperature:**
 <br>